omidarmat/onLearn/threejs.md

 // Remember there was a <canvas> element with class "webgl" in the index.html file
 ```

-Then do this to create a renderer use `WebGLRenderer` class which receives the canvas as named paramter:
+Then to create a renderer, use `WebGLRenderer` class which receives the canvas as named paramter:

 ```js
 /**